The Sitchu Awards 2025 Winners: New South Wales

 Best Small Local Business in Sydney 2025

-Lifestyle, Beauty, Fashion, Wellness — The boutique and independent spots that bring personality, purpose, and passion in spades.
+Lifestyle, Beauty, Fashion, Wellness — the boutique and independent spots that bring personality, purpose and real community presence.

 Winner: Better Read Than Dead